 2. Curb Bit

 A curb bit is a metal bar with two curved prongs, one on each end.
 Curb bits are used for horse training purposes.
 Such horse bits create more severity than snaffles.
-These types of bits are also referred to as “curb chains” in the UK and Australia or even “choker set.”
-They’re harsher than plain snaffles so use them sparingly.
+These types of bits are also referred to as “curb chains” in the UK and Australia or even “choker sets.”
+They’re harsher than plain snaffles, so use them sparingly.

-The curb bit is effective when you want your horse to stop moving forward and obey commands without question.
-Such as during show jumping competitions.
-You may find curb bits helpful if your horse has a habit of losing focus while being ridden.
+The curb bit is effective when you want your horse to stop moving forward and obey commands without question, such as during show jumping competitions.
+You may find curb bits helpful if your horse habitually loses focus while being ridden.
 Or the animal gets spooked easily by loud noises or sudden movements.
 The curb bit creates more pressure on the mouth’s bars and under the horse’s chin.

 Types of English Horse Bits